dRumata/LFS201/Ch01-introduction/notes_Ch01.md

 Variety of graphical desktop environments in Linux.
 Two most common:
 - GNOME
 - KDE

 Each with multiple versions (generations).

 Course not involved with graphical interfaces: too much variation, many servers do not have graphical interface installed.

 For course, work from command line on local machine using either console or terminal emulator such as **gnome-terminal** running on graphical desktop.
 Can also work remotely through **ssh** or **vpn** session.
 Almost everything apply equally well in remote session case, except for when physical access to machine needed, eg. booting into rescue environment.

+## 1.16 Target Linux Distributions
+Infinite [list](http://lwn.net/Distributions) of Linux distributions.

+Course concentrating on Enterprise Linux distributions.
+Vast majority use:
+1. **Red Hat Enterprise Linux**: RHEL, including derived distributions CentOS and Scientific OS (some differences in package updating for offical RHEL systems).
+Oracle Linux just copy of RHEL. **Fedora** in Red Hat family, actually be seen as upstream for RHEL.
+Current versions quite similar to RHEL 7.
+However, rare to use Fedora in Enterprise deployments, as too cutting edge and changes important features (such as kernel version) too often for comfort where stability is key.
+2. **SUSE**: full-blown Enterprise distribution with significant market share, closely related to openSUSE (Fedora:RHEL, SUSE:openSUSE).
+No clone like CentOS and RHEL, so openSUSE target system.
+3. **Debian**: also includes Ubuntu, derived from Debian.
+Most discussion of Ubuntu LTS 16.04, LTS 18.04 or 17.04 release.
+Other Debian-derivatives, eg. Linux Mint, not much different.

+Arch Linux and Gentoo also crop up in Enterprise deployments, but since both rolling distributions (no specific release, constantly updated), best used only by very expert administrators in Enterprise environments.

+## 1.17 Installation: What to Use for this Course
+Refer to [document](../Preparing Your Computer.pdf) prepared by Linux Foundation.